Skip to content

 Fonteum: Every Fonteum resource carries meta.source and a provenance tag block: source name, last-checked date, and display rule.

-Token efficiency · JSON vs /md
+Token efficiency · FHIR JSON vs chunk text

-The same clinical data.
+The same provider data.
 Half the tokens.

 {